sjc/jag3d/README.md

 ## Helper Functions

 `RGBtoCrY()` will convert a colour defined by red, green and blue components into the equivalent 16-bit CrY value.
 This uses code from the `rgb2cry` command line utility.

+`CopyModelShallow()` will populate a `N3Dobjdata`-sized buffer with the properties from another `N3DObjdata`, optionally replacing the texture pointer.

+`SizeOfModel()` will calculate the memory needed to hold a copy of a `N3DObjdata` and the arrays of `Point`, `Face` and `Material` it references.

+`CopyModelDeep()` will copy a `N3DObjdata` and optionally its points, faces and material arrays. `SizeOfModel()` can be used to calculate the size needed for the destination buffer. `CopyModelDeep()` can also scale the object by an 8.8 fixed-point fraction while copying its points.

 ## Updating from Atari 3D Demo